Material properties of diamond: Thermal stability

 Diamonds are carbon crystals that form under high temperatures and extreme pressures such as deep within the Earth.
 At surface air pressure (one atmosphere), diamonds are not as stable as graphite, and so the decay of diamond is thermodynamically favorable (δH = −2 kJ/mol).
-So, contrary to De Beers' ad campaign extending from 1948 to at least 2013 under the slogan "A diamond is forever", diamonds are definitely not forever.
 However, owing to a very large kinetic energy barrier, diamonds are metastable; they will not decay into graphite under normal conditions.